brunoinds/laravel-ftp-deploy/README.md

 ## Security Notes

-- Store FTP credentials securely
+- Store FTP credentials securely (use GitHub Secrets for GitHub Actions)
 - Use HTTPS for remote tree URL when possible
 - The `ftp-remote-tree.php` script is automatically excluded from sync
 - Consider using environment variables for sensitive data